syed-faraz/tarabut/README.md

-# tarabut
+# Tarabut

+Application

-I have created the application with the API, using Python and Flask.
+I have created the application with the API endpoint, using Python and Flask.
-The deployment is through Kubernetes manifest files.
+•	The application has been containerized using Docker.
-The build of Docker Image is automated through Github Action which gets triggered for every push.
+•	The build and push of Docker Image is automated through Github Action which gets triggered for every git push.

-If building the Docker image locally, install the pre-requisites python pip
+•	The deployment is done on Kubernetes cluster using the Kubernetes manifest files.

+The Docker Image has been prebuilt and made available for deployment on the public Dockerhub repository,

+docker pull faraaz/tarabut:v1.0.0

+To deploy the application on a Kubernetes cluster, you can clone the repository and run the below commands,

+NOTE: Please create a namespace with the name, ‘tarabut’, for the deployment to be successful.

+1.	kubectl create ns tarabut
+2.	kubectl apply -f kubernetes/

+Where Kubernetes is the name of the folder containing all the manifest files.

+At this stage, the deployment should be successful and the application pod should be running as seen in the below screenshot.

+The application has an API with the endpoint {BASE URL}/name exposed.
+The endpoint returns current date and time in the UAE timezone (Have used pytz to set the timezone to UAE) with values of the NAME and PASSWORD variables.

+•	The variable "NAME" takes its value from the Kubernetes Configmap
+•	The variable "PASSWORD" takes its value from the Kubernetes Secret

+Below is a screenshot of the API’s GET request and response in postman

+Ingress:

+I have setup nginx-controller and created the ingress resource using a test domain.

+If deploying locally, please set the test URL against localhost (127.0.0.1) inside your hosts file as shown below, In this case, tarabut.example.com

+In production environment, make sure to allow the access over the network with SSL certificates in place and set the DNS records for the application to be accessible over the internet.

+If deploying on a cloud platform, the service type can be set to 'loadbalancer' which will provision a load balancer with an external DNS record for access from the outside world.

 Other pre-requsities:
 Docker